Skip to content

 • It is ok to ignore the warning

-• Add a check beside the repo permission scope
+• Add a check beside the workflow permission scope

 • Scroll all the way to the bottom and click Generate token (it's a long way, ignore all other settings, do not check anything else)